iszczesniak/cpp/memory/index.md

 instance, return a reference to dynamically-allocated data in, for instance, `operator[]` or `front` functions.

-This example shows how to return results by value and by reference.
-Compile the example with the flag `-fno-elide-constructors`.
+The example below shows how to return a result by value and by reference.
+On a modern system with a modern compiler, a result returned by value is not copied.
+To see some legacy C++ behviour, compile the example with the flag `-fno-elide-constructors`.
+Where and why are objects copied?
+That depends on the function call convention, constructor elision, and return value optimization.

 {% highlight c++ %}
 {% include_relative return.cc %}